-- Might be too long for petite women.
+- It might be too long for petite women.

 - It can be a bit wide to use as a scarf.

-Let’s look at what Covered Goods can offer moms.
+Let’s look at what the Covered Goods nursing cover can offer moms.

 Ease of Use

-Covered Goods is easy to use, but some of its uses are a little simpler than others.
+Covered Goods is easy to use, but some of its uses are simpler than others.

-It’s more difficult to use when you’re trying to use it as a shopping cart cover.
+As a nursing cover, it’s pretty straightforward.
+But as a shopping cart cover, it’s a little more difficult to use.
 It can be hard to drape properly onto the cart until you get the hang of it.

-As a scarf, you’ll have to keep winding it around and around so it circles around your neck several times, otherwise it will want to slip off to one side or over your shoulder.
+As a scarf, you’ll have to keep winding it around and around, so it circles your neck several times.
+Otherwise, it will want to slip off to one side or over your shoulder.

-When it comes to working as a nursing cover, Covered Goods is well designed.
-It’s long enough that women won’t have to worry about showing off their lower backs while they are breastfeeding.
+The Covered Goods cover is well designed as a nursing cover.
+It’s long enough that women won’t have to worry about showing off their lower back while breastfeeding.

-Plus, it’s wider than many other nursing covers, which means it’s a good choice for bigger women too.
+Plus, it’s wider than many other nursing covers, which means it’s a good choice for bigger women.

-The biggest downside to the build quality of the Covered Goods nursing cover is that it can feel like it is starting to lose some of its ability to spring back into shape once it is stretched out too much.
+The biggest downside to the build quality of the Covered Goods nursing cover is that it loses some of its ability to spring back into shape if you stretch it out too much.

-Although this doesn’t come with a carrying bag so it will stay fresh and clean when you aren’t wearing it, the Covered Goods nursing cover is easy to clean.
+Although this doesn’t come with a carrying bag, it will stay fresh and clean when you aren’t wearing it, and the Covered Goods nursing cover is easy to clean.
 It can go in your washing machine on the cold setting.